ember-learn/ember-blog/source/2020-02-14-the-ember-times-issue-135.md

 Bonus 🎉 [@pzuraq’s](https://github.com/pzuraq) [second post](https://www.pzuraq.com/thinking-with-autotracking-what-makes-a-good-reactive-system/) about what makes a good reactivity system came out this week!

-In this second post [@pzuraq](https://github.com/pzuraq) dives deeper and surveys several reactivity systems.
-Compaing HTML/CSS (did you know they are reactive!?), push-based reactivity systems that are often implemented with JavaScript (such as Ember Classic and other systems like the Observable model), and pull-based reactivity systems of React and the Virtual DOM, Vue and Elm.
+[@pzuraq](https://github.com/pzuraq) dives deeper and surveys several reactivity systems:
+- HTML/CSS (did you know they are reactive!?)
+- Push-based reactivity systems, which are often implemented with JavaScript (e.g. Ember Classic and other systems like the Observable model)
+- Pull-based reactivity systems (e.g. React and the Virtual DOM, Vue and Elm)

 There are helpful diagrams and clear explanations to help you better understand the finer points.
 If you’re looking to learn more about how these models of reactivity are similar and different, then this post is a great read for you.